michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 2.0.0.b4 =
+* Refactered: the code that loads the color picker script.
+* Refactered: the code that loads the image selector script.
+* Refactered: the code that loads framework's style.

 = 2.0.0.b3 - 08/28/2013 =
 * Added: more documentation in the source code.
 * Removed: the *document* folder.